Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 One thing to keep in mind with the Canon SL1 is that this camera works much more quickly in viewfinder mode than it does in Live View mode (where you frame the scene using the display screen, rather than the viewfinder).
 It’s a little frustrating to miss some photos because of shutter lag when shooting in Live View, so think about using viewfinder mode when shooting moving subjects.

-The APS-C image sensor included in the SL1 produces images of a very good quality, just as you’d expect from an entry-level DSLR camera, though its performance isn’t as strong as the best DSLR cameras.
+While using the kit lens, the APS-C image sensor included in the SL1 produces images of very good quality, just as you’d expect from an entry-level DSLR camera, though its performance isn’t as strong as the best DSLR cameras.
 Colors are accurate and bright, and the images are sharply focused in nearly all shooting conditions.

 One aspect of the 100D that works great in the entry-level portion of the DSLR market is that it’s a strong performer in fully automatic mode.
-Although you have the ability to record in full manual mode or in Shutter Priority or Aperture Priority modes, a photographer who is new to DSLR photography will appreciate the fact that this model allows for very good image quality in automatic mode.
+Although you can record in full manual mode or Shutter Priority or Aperture Priority modes, a photographer who is new to DSLR photography will appreciate the fact that this model allows for very good image quality in automatic mode.
 Later, as the inexperienced photographer learns more about the camera, he or she can use the manual control settings to improve the image quality further.

-The Rebel SL1’s low light photography performance lags behind more advanced DSLR cameras, as it offers a maximum ISO setting of 25,600, but you shouldn’t expect to achieve noise free photos beyond an ISO 6400 setting.
-Still, this model does a much better job in darkened scenes than what you’d receive from a smartphone camera or a best point and shoot digital camera model.
+The Rebel SL1’s low light photography performance lags behind more advanced DSLR cameras, as it offers a maximum ISO setting of 25,600, but you shouldn’t expect to achieve noise-free photos beyond an ISO 6400 setting.
+Note that the standard range is a high ISO 100-12800 with an aperture of f/3.5-5.6.
+This camera is compatible with STM lenses for smooth and consistent autofocus during video recording, which also works well with the Hybrid CMOS AF feature while shooting at 24 frames per second.
+The Hybrid AF feature also has a useful Live View AF mode on the rear LCD.
+Still, this model does a much better job in darkened scenes than what you’d receive from a smartphone camera or a great point-and-shoot digital camera model.

 The Canon EOS Rebel SL1 battery life is one area where you’ll notice the smaller size of this camera.
 By shrinking the size of the SL1 / 100D, Canon had to shrink the battery a little bit versus other Rebel digital cameras, resulting in battery life that’s below other Canon DSLRs.
 However, if you use viewfinder mode most of the time, you’ll be able to conserve the battery life effectively enough to allow for a full day of photography on one battery charge.

 My Canon EOS Rebel SL1 review reveals a DSLR camera that does a lot of things well for a smaller than average camera, including good image quality and fast performance levels in viewfinder mode, all at a very good price versus other DSLRs.
 Outside of battery life, Canon didn’t have to sacrifice much to shrink the body size of the SL1.
-But it has slow performance levels in Live View mode, and its low light performance isn’t as good as higher priced cameras.
+Canon declares that this product is the world’s smallest and most lightweight full-featured digital SLR.
+But it has slow performance levels in Live View mode, and its low light performance isn’t as good as higher-priced cameras.
 Ultimately, Canon has aimed this model at the lower end of the DSLR market, so a few drawbacks are expected.
 It’s one of the best DSLR cameras for beginners, but more advanced DSLR shooters will wish for a larger image sensor and faster performance levels than the Rebel SL1.